vrcxz/console-game-of-life/README.md

 # console-game-of-life
 A simple Game of Life in a vector-based cellular automata that runs in your console.

 `Note: The emscripten generated file isn't working for now.
-I will get back on working it next time (...maybe).`
+I will get back on working on it next time (...hopefully).`

 ---